 I mean, it’s pretty obvious right?
 And it’s about the only place you can escape from the crowds at Moraine Lake!

-Canoeing on Moraine Lake is very expensive, and often there aren’t enough boats to go around.
+Canoeing on Moraine Lake is very expensive (although with less demand this year, they’ve dropped the prices by 50%), and often there aren’t enough boats to go around.
 The season is also shorter than most, as Moraine Lake stays frozen longer and the water level recedes substantially in Winter.

 Canoeing on Lake Louise

 - Cost: approx $95 + tax for non guests, $45 for guests (some Fairmont deals offer canoe rentals as part of your room).
 We were told that the prices will slowly increase as the season progresses if demand continues to rise, and that they were aiming to hit $150 per hour this year!
 So apparently visiting now is better than later!
 (We were told this in July 2020).

 - Location: The boathouse at Fairmont Chateau Lake Louise

 - Hours: Generally around 9am to sunset.
 You can also extra for a special sunrise canoe with breakfast included.
 There are also special sunset paddles at 8pm in Summer that require booking in advance